Cultivating Healthy Habits

 2. Prioritizing Mental and Emotional Health

-Furthermore, gentle parenting aligns with rising awareness of childhood anxiety and trauma.
+Furthermore, gentle parenting aligns with the rising awareness of childhood anxiety and trauma.
 Therefore, parents deliberately validate feelings before correcting actions, helping kids build real resilience.

 3. Desiring Lifelong Connection Over Short-Term Control